-- (+)g) the Animals or Plants Committee shall, at their second meeting following the Conference of the Parties, review the report of the Secretariat or the consultants, and the responses and additional information received from the range States concerned.
+- k)g) the Animals or Plants Committee shall, at their second meeting following the Conference of the Parties, review the report of the Secretariat or the consultants, and the responses and additional information received from the range States concerned.
 For each selected species/country combination the Animals or Plants Committee shall recategorize species/country combinations of 'unknown status' as either 'action is needed' or 'less concern' and provide a justification for such recategorization.
-Additionally, if appropriate, the Animals and Plants Committee shall revise the preliminary categorization proposed for species/country combinations of those where 'action is needed' or those of 'less concern' and provide a justification for such an eeded' or those of 'less concern' and provide a justification is needed' or the revision; - I)i) species/country combinations determined by the Animals or Plants Committee to be of less least concern shall be eliminated removed from the review process.
+Additionally, if appropriate, the Animals and Plants Committee shall revise the preliminary categorization proposed for species/country combinations of those where 'action is needed' or those of 'less concern' and provide a justification for the revision; - species/country combinations determined by the Animals or Plants Committee to be of less least-concern shall be eliminated-removed from the review process.
 Problems identified in the course of the review that are not related to the implementation of Article IV, paragraph 2 (a), 3 or 6 (a) shall be addressed by and the Secretariat shall notify the range States accordingly within 30 days in accordance with other provisions of the Conenvetion and relevant Resolutions;